Updated May 25, 2023

-- It supports ACID (atomicity, consistency, isolation, and durability) property for a database transaction.
+- It supports a database transaction’s ACID (atomicity, consistency, isolation, and durability) property.

-- It supports replication, if the primary server goes down during transaction then the secondary server handles the transaction without human interaction.
+- It supports replication; if the primary server goes down during a transaction, the secondary server handles the transaction without human interaction.

-- It is cost-effective because it reduces cost on hardware and storage.
+- It is cost-effective because it reduces the cost of hardware and storage.

-- It can save a lot of data which will help in faster query processing.
+- It can save a lot of data which will help faster query processing.

 - Due to the dynamic schema, you can try new things at a lower cost.
 You don’t need to worry about preparing data before experimenting with it.